kelnadim87/fiat_stripe/README.md

 helper FiatStripe::Engine.helpers
 ```

+## Usage

 ### Stripeable

-The `Stripeable` concern for models does the work of ensuring a class is able to act as a Stripe customer.
+The [`Stripeable`](https://github.com/fiatinsight/fiat_stripe/blob/master/app/models/concerns/stripeable.rb) concern for models does the work of ensuring a class is able to act as a Stripe customer.
 Call it using `include Stripeable`.
 You'll also need to make sure that any classes in your application that will connect as Stripe customers have the following database fields: `stripe_customer_id`, `stripe_card_token`, and `remove_card`.

 Here is a sample migration generation for this:

     $ rails g migration add_stripe_fields_to_xyz stripe_customer_id:string stripe_card_token:string remove_card:boolean

-Per Stripe's (recommendations)[https://stripe.com/docs/connect/authentication#authentication-via-api-keys], an API key is passed with each request.
+Per (Stripe's recommendations)[https://stripe.com/docs/connect/authentication#authentication-via-api-keys], an API key is passed with each request.
 Per-request authentication requires you to set the relevant API key on the model that you want to use as `stripe_api_key`.
 For example, you could easily set the key for one model to listen to the application credentials: `Rails.configuration.stripe[:secret_key]`; and the key for another model as pursuant to the first (in this case, through a `belongs_to` relationship):

 ```ruby
 def stripe_api_key